microentropie/DS18B20/README.md

   pin 1 (GND) connected to GND
 * A 4.7 K resistor is connected between pin 3 and pin 2
 * Only one chip connected, if you need more use more Arduino pins
-* the function that reads temperature is NEVER called more frequently than 1000 ms: at least one second must elapse between 2 calls.
+* The program that reads temperature is NEVER called more frequently than 1000 ms: at least one second must elapse between 2 calls.
   This time is not checked inside the function, you must take care by yourself.

 The trick for this big time save is that while the chip is doing its work (adc conversion), Arduino is free to do other tasks.
 So at the moment the function is called, the temperature is ready to be collected